Rubayet09/Internship_w3_Assignment5/README.md

-# W3 Engineers Project on Flask
+# Assignment-5 on Python/Flask
 ---

-This is a basic Travel API based multiple microservices using Flask.
+This is a basic Travel API based multiple microservices developed using Flask.
 Each microservice will handle a distinct function, such as managing destinations, handling user accounts and authentication.

 Microservices Overview
 1. Destination Service
-    - Manages travel destinations, including deleting, and viewing destination details.
+    - Manages travel destinations, including posting/deleting(Admin only), and viewing destination details.
 2. User Service
     - Handles user registration, authentication, and profile management.
 3. Authentication Service